vijayadhaarshini/Crowd-funding-mern/src/profileCardSample/README.md

-This are files used for an activity in the classroom. ( Profile Cards in a template, json)
+These are files used for an activity in the classroom. ( Profile Cards in a template, json)